Southwestern Energy Company (SWN) Shares Decline Despite Market Challenges

-The stock of Southwestern Energy Company (NYSE: SWN) has decreased by -1.39 when compared to last closing price of 5.05.
-Despite this, the company has experienced a -3.49% fall in its stock price over the last five trading sessions.
+Southwestern Energy Company (NYSE: SWN) has experienced a decline in its stock price by -1.43 compared to its previous closing price of 4.90.
+However, the company has seen a fall of -3.98% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/28/22 that Consolidation Drives Private Equity’s Haynesville Shale Exits

 Is It Worth Investing in Southwestern Energy Company (NYSE: SWN) Right Now?

-The price-to-earnings ratio for Southwestern Energy Company (NYSE: SWN) is 2.99x, which is above its average ratio.
-Moreover, the 36-month beta value for SWN is 1.31.
-Analysts have varying opinions on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 14 as “hold,” and 3 as “sell.”
+Southwestern Energy Company (NYSE: SWN) has a higher price-to-earnings ratio of 2.90x compared to its average ratio, and the 36-month beta value for SWN is at 1.31.
+Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 0 rating it as “overweight,” 14 as “hold,” and 3 as “sell.”

 Act Now and Secure Your Future in Green Energy!